pculllback/atml3-docs/source/includes/_methods.md

 		in our example entry two of the original list.

 	filter(list($list), [entry -> #entry.type == "yellowcard" ])
-		returns the same thing as the last example but uses a λ-method to match the object.
+		returns the same thing as the last example but uses a lambda expression to match the object.
-		In this example the entry variable of the λ-method contains the complete object to be matched.
+		In this example the entry variable of the lambda expression contains the complete object to be matched.
 ```
-Filters a list of objects for the elements that match a given filter or λ-method.
+Filters a list of objects for the elements that match a given filter or lambda expression.

-Parameters:

-* `list` - a list that should be filtered
-* `filter` - a filter definition, either as a key/value object (equal filter only) or a λ-method (complex filters possible)
-* `context` - something given to each call of the λ as a context object

 ### random_el(list, number)
 ```